Real Time

 });

-await post('_rt/send', {
+await post('/_rt/send', {

 channel: 'announcements:system',

-body: { text: 'Server maintenance in 10 minutes' }
+body: { type: 'alert', text: 'Server maintenance in 10 minutes' }

 });